fullaware/asteroidmining/README.md

 5. Build "Luck" system simulator to test game logic.
    * **In Progress**
    * DEV NOTES:
-      * Current Luck system is based on a random width moving range within 1-20.
+      * Current Luck system is based on a random width moving range within 1-20 & coinflip (0 bad 1 good).
+         * Simple Example:  `range_width = 5, range_start = 5, range_end = 10`
       * If d20 = within range, take damage.
 Good results; range of unassisted turns is 100 - 260+ but VERY hard to code.
+         * d20 = 1 & coin bad = Guaranteed damage random(1,6)
+         * d20 = 5-10 & coin bad = Damage random(1,6)
+         * d20 = 5-10 & coin good = damage is 1 due to 'evasive maneuver'
+         * d20 != 5-10 & coin good = Dodge damage 0 due to 'evasive maneuver'
+         * d20 = 20 & coin good = Evade completely, no threat
+      * Instead of random width, limit to width options to 1,3,5,7
+      * Reverse 'Luck' range of 0 = bad 13 = good, that way the higher the bad luck the higher the modifier of bad things?
+      * OR THROW AWAY range idea and use D20 initiative, 4 fates 4d6
+         * Odd is negative
+         * Even is Positive
+         * 4 positives locks 1 d6 to positive for next round
+         * 4 positives AGAIN locks 2 d6 to positive for next round, resume 4d6
+         * Same for Negative
+      * OR THROW AWAY d20, JUST use 2d6s (FATE alternative).
+You roll one as positive and one as negative.
+Subtract the value of the negative d6 from the value of the positive one.
+So if you roll a 4 on the positive and 2 on the negative, that's a +2.
+If you roll 3 on the positive and 6 on the negative, that's a -3.
+The range of that is from -5 to +5.

 7. Create query engine for selecting events from blueprint based on criteria of each event
 8. Create Admin portal for editing blueprints
    * **Will become precurser to game UI**
 9. Create speed, location, distance attributes.
-D20 initiative
-4 fates 4d6
-Odd is negative
-Even is Positive

 Rescue mission finds 2 closest miners + dedicated rescue ship.